bhisaac/5eFP/5eFP-SRD.md

 Whenever you successfully upgrade a Magic feature (i.e., "Magic I", "Magic II", "Magic III", etc.), you can choose one of the warlock spells you know and replace it with another spell from the warlock spell list, which also must be of a level for which you have spell slots.

 ### Spellcasting Ability
-Charisma is your spellcasting ability for your warlock spells,	so you use your Charisma whenever a spell refers to your spellcasting ability.
+Charisma (CHA) is your spellcasting ability for your warlock spells,	so you use your CHA whenever a spell refers to your spellcasting ability.
 In addition, you use your CHA when setting the saving throw DC for a warlock spell you cast and when making an attack roll with one.

 **Spell save DC** = 10 + CHA